 Code for building in transport noise corridors

-A residential building approved after 1 September 2010 that is in a designated transport noise corridor must comply with the QDC MP 4.4 – Buildings in a transport noise corridor (PDF, 661KB).
+Residential buildings approved after 1 September 2010 that are located in a designated transport noise corridor must comply with the QDC MP 4.4 – Buildings in a transport noise corridor (PDF, 661KB).

 Under this code, residential buildings must achieve certain levels of noise reduction for occupants by incorporating appropriate building materials into the building's external envelope (e.g. windows, walls, roof, floors and entry doors).

 - provides a consistent building standard across Queensland

 - reduces the time and cost of building approval

 - minimises the effects of transport noise from major transport corridors on people's health and amenity.

 MP4.4 applies to building work for a relevant residential building if the work is the subject of a building development application made on or after 17 August 2015.

 A building is a relevant residential building if all of these apply: